 Do I need employers liability insurance?

-You have a right to any profit your workers make although you may choose to share this with them through commission, performance pay or shares in the company;
+- Have a right to any profit your workers make.
+Although you may choose to share this with them through commission, performance pay or shares in the company;

-This list is not definitive and it is for you to satisfy yourself of the status of the persons working for you and if you have any doubts, you should seek legal advice.
+This list is not definitive.
+It is for you to satisfy yourself of the status of the persons working for you.
+Similarly, if you have any doubts, you should seek legal advice.

-There is nothing to prevent an exempt employer from choosing to buy employers liability insurance to ensure your protection and the financial security that it can provide in the event of a claim being brought against you.
+There is nothing to prevent an exempt employer from choosing to buy employers liability insurance.
+It would ensure your protection and the financial security that it can provide in the event of a claim being brought against you.